What does “eiga” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “eiga” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- eiga – 映画 (えいが) : a noun meaning ‘movie’ or ‘motion picture’ in Japanese.
+- eiga – 映画 (えいが) : a noun meaning ‘movie’ in Japanese.
 This can also work as plural.
-Native speakers use this noun to refer to consecutive images or pictures shown at the cinema.
-These two kanji characters literally mean a projected picture in Japanese.
-This literal interpretation is very close to the meanings.
-When we want to say “movie” or “movies” in Japanese, this noun is a very good option.
+Depending on the context and situation, this can also mean ‘film’ or ‘motion picture’.
+Japanese native speakers use this noun normally to refer to consecutive images projected on a screen.
+These two kanji characters literally mean a ‘projected picture’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Movies are consecutive pictures projected on a screen.

-- eiga wo miru – 映画を見る (えいがをみる) : a commonly-used expression meaning ‘to see a movie’ in Japanese.
+- eiga wo miru – 映画を見る (えいがをみる) : a commonly-used phrase meaning ‘to watch a movie’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.